bob-cd/bob-cd.github.io/pages/concepts/resource.md

 Conditional keys:

 If type is `external`:
-- `params`: Map[String, String], Required: This are the params that are to be sent to the Resource Provider when requesting the resource.
+- `params`: Map[String, Any], Required: This are the params that are to be sent to the Resource Provider when requesting the resource.
 These are a property of that particular provider and helps in customizing the kind of resource fetched.

 If type is `internal`:
-- `params`: Map[String, String], Required: This are the params that are to be sent to the [Artifact](https://bob-cd.github.io/pages/concepts/artifact.html) Store when requesting the resource.
+- `params`: Map[String, Any], Required: This are the params that are to be sent to the [Artifact](https://bob-cd.github.io/pages/concepts/artifact.html) Store when requesting the resource.
 Since Bob is going to request an artifact from a previous build, it simply calls the corresponding Artifact Store with the `group`, `name`, `run_id` of the artifact that was produced.
 The `name` of the artifact must be same as the `name` of the resource.
 - `provider`: In this case this becomes the name of the registered Artifact Store.

 Example: